tjol/advent-of-code-2024/README.md

 - Day 12: We're entering the "there's a trick to it" era of the calendar
 - Day 13: I started out thinking I was so clever and got bitten by float accuracy
 - Day 14: Part 2 was a surprise!
+- Day 15: Don't know if these are getting harder, but they're definitely getting more complicated